What Is an AI Employee? Definition, Examples & How They Work (2026)

 In practice, that means you delegate work the way you would to a new hire: you explain the role, give access to the right systems, review early output, and then let them run.

-AI employees vs. chatbots vs. automation tools
+AI employee vs. AI agent vs. chatbot vs. automation

 Chatbots and AI assistants